leahevy/gitclone/src/gitclone/extensions/README.md

 By using the provided extension interface it is possible to add new commands to **gitclone** which will be available on the commandline afterwards.

-The packaage should provide one or more classes implementing the following base class:
+The package should provide one or more classes implementing the following base class:

 <br/><br/><br/>